influxdata/docs-v2/content/influxdb/cloud-serverless/guides/migrate-data/_index.md

 {{< cloud_regions type=iox-list >}}

-If your deployment requires other cloud providers or regions, you may need to wait until the IOx storage engine is available in a region that meets your requirements.
+If your deployment requires other cloud providers or regions, you may need to wait until the InfluxDB v3 storage engine is available in a region that meets your requirements.
-We are currently working to make InfluxDB IOx available on more providers and in more regions around the world.
+We are currently working to make InfluxDB v3 available on more providers and in more regions around the world.

 #### Are you reliant on Flux queries and Flux tasks?

 **You should maybe migrate**.
-Flux queries are less performant against the IOx storage engine.
-Flux is optimized to work with the TSM storage engine, but these optimizations do not apply to the on-disk structure of InfluxDB IOx.
+Flux queries are less performant against the InfluxDB v3 storage engine.
+Flux is optimized to work with the TSM storage engine, but these optimizations do not apply to the on-disk structure of InfluxDB v3.

 ---